lizhirui/fpga-high-speed-stream-protocol/README.md

     .S(1'b0)
 );
 ```

+You must use "C0" (for Spartan6) and "SAME_EDGE" (for Kintex7) when use this protocol between Spartan6 and Kintex 7(or just a "fast" and a "slow" fpga) because setup and hold time requirements are better for Kintex 7 than Spartan6, otherwise, channel signals that meet requirements of Kintex 7 may not meet requirements of Spartan6 to increase error rate.

 You must use clock-dedicated port of fpga in receiver and don't want to contraint it as a normal clock signal.